OSINTer-Platform/OSINTer/README.md

 ## How does OSINTer Solve the Problem?
 Firstly, to combat the time-consuming task of identifying relevant threat intelligence sources, OSINTer gathers information from known, reliable sources, automatically, and then displays these in its webservice interface in a list sorted by publish date.
 Providing the most current information first, and in a consistent format so that users can easily identify the relevant information sources for their CTI reports.<br>
-Secondly, the information is archived and the webservice provides functionality for users to download Obsidian Markdown files.
-These files, when imported into Obsidian, allows the user to analyze on all or parts of the collected information.
+Secondly, the information is archived and the webservice provides functionality for users to download Markdown files.
+These files, when imported into any markdown editor (preferably Obsidian), allows the user to analyze on all or parts of the collected information.
 Obsidian has tools to easily detect correlations between the information, providing a much-needed overview of the collected information.

 ## How do we intend to use OSINTer?
 Firstly, we intend to utilize this in our work with the CTI subscription service.
 With OSINTer deployed internally, the CTI team can easily identify relevant sources for the CTI reports.<br>